 - Completion of a sidepath along 965 to connect Coralville to North Liberty is planned.
 A ¾ mile section, between Hawkeye Drive and Forevergreen Road, is part of a Surface Transportation Block Grant request submitted by the City of North Liberty (fiscal year 2023-24 funding).

 - A trail connection between Coralville and Tiffin will be complete when the Clear Creek Trail passes under the interstate.
-This much anticipated project is delayed due to the Interstate 80/380 interchange reconstruction but funding has been secured and the trail may be completed by 2022.
+This much anticipated project is delayed due to the Interstate 80/380 interchange reconstruction but funding has been secured and construction will move forward in the next 3 to 4 years.

 Other Elements of a Bicycle Friendly Community